mikechen66/CPP-Programming/README.md

 ## High Performance

 C++ was designed with an orientation toward system programming and embedded, resource-constrained software and large systems, with performance, efficiency, and flexibility of use as its design highlights.
-C++ has also been found quite useful in the performance-critical fields of operating system, data bases, GPU-enabled Cdeep learning, graphics design, search engine, e-commerce, financial transaction and video games.
+C++ has also been found quite useful in the performance-critical fields of operating system, data bases, GPU-enabled deep learning, graphics design, search engine, e-commerce, financial transaction and video games.